Postgraduate Research in Physics

 Physics has been taught at the University of Sydney for more than one hundred and forty years.
 The School of Physics has always been one of the largest and most active departments of physics in Australia and that is certainly true today.

-The research degrees available in the School of Physics are Doctor of Philosophy (PhD) and Master of Science (MSc) by research.
+The research degrees available in the School of Physics are Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).
 Research degrees are offered in a wide range of experimental and theoretical research areas which are described in the School's Research Activities pages.
 You can also search a selection of current research opportunities at the University's Research Supervisor Connect webtool.

 A suitable Supervisory team from within the School is appointed for each research student.
 Where candidates make substantial use of facilities outside the School (e.g. the Anglo-Australian Observatory, the Australia Telescope National Facility, or Teaching Hospital) an Auxillary Supervisor at the relevant institution will be appointed.
 Research project topics must be arranged between the candidate and the prospective supervisors before an application for admission is submitted.

 Doctor of Philosophy

 This is a research degree awarded for a thesis considered to be a substantially original contribution to the subject.
 Candidates are also required to attend two Honours-level courses with the approval of their Supervisor (details below).

 Master of Philosophy

-Candidates proceed by research and thesis and are also required to take one Honours lecture course with the approval of their Supervisor.
+Candidates proceed by research and thesis and will be required to take at least one Honours lecture course, with the approval of their Supervisor.

 Coursework is an important part of the School’s postgraduate research program.
-PhD students must complete at least two courses (one for MSc).
+PhD students must complete at least two courses (one or more for MPhil).
 The objective is to supplement the specialised research training with broader knowledge in physics and/or with advanced skills required to be a practising scientist.
 Course completions are recorded in the School and are discussed in the Annual Progress Review.
 Students are strongly encouraged to complete coursework requirements within the first three semesters.
 Failure to complete course requirements can prevent a student from being able to submit their thesis.